4–5 September 2020

 11.30-11.45: Questions and discussion from group

 11.45-12.45: Workshop by Olivia Plender

 12.45-13.15: Q&A and Conversation speakers and participants

 20.00-22.00: Screening of Astra Taylor: What Is Democracy?

 11.00-12.00: Introduction and Movement Provocation by Ashanti Harris

 12.15-13.00: Talk by Binna Choi

 13.00-13.45: Q&A discussion with participants and reflections on screening

 13.45: Concluding remarks

-Here are a selection of preparatory articles, videos, plays and sound files that the contributors and programmers have suggested would be helpful to work through in advance of the Summer School.
+In advance, participants were given a selection of preparatory articles, videos, plays and sound files that the contributors and programmers have suggested would be helpful to work through in advance of the Summer School.